floriankraemer/floriankraemer.github.io/about.markdown

 ![Photo of Florian Krämer](/assets/images/foto.jpg){: width="250" : style="float: right"}

+### Who I am

-Hey, I’m Florian Krämer.
+Hey, I’m Florian Krämer

-I’m a software developer and software architect.
-I started coding in 2000 and specialize in building web apps, primarily with PHP or whatever I can get my hands on, recently exploring Java and Spring.
+a software engineer and software architect.
+I've started programming in ~2000 and specialized in building web applications, primarily with PHP or whatever I can get my hands on, recently exploring Java and Spring, but loving anything that is object oriented.

 Email me at [fk@kreative-design.net](mailto:fk@kreative-design.net).

 Let's connect and explore how my skills and knowledge can contribute to the success of your projects.

+### How I am

 * I'm intrinsically motivated, I love my profession and technology.
 * Understanding new businesses and domains is something I like, I'm curious by nature.